 Data on doctors' use of Electronic Health Records are on a separate Medicare page.

-5. Drug Use and Costs
+5. Drug Use and Costs are on another page.

 6. Medical Equipment